North Kaibab to Bright Angel Trail—One of the Best HIkes in the Grand Canyon

 North Kaibab Trail to Bright Angel Trail

 ALERT!
-North Rim to Open May 15, 2024, for the 2024 Season
+North Rim to Open June 2, 2025, for the 2025 Season

 But seeing rim to rim Grand Canyon views is worth all the labor with early morning blue lit sunrises, red rock vistas, plummeting canyon views, rushing waterfalls and thrill of conquering both rims!

-With physical training, well planned reading and researching, the right gear and a full day, you can hike the Grand Canyon from the North Rim to the South Rim via the North Kaibab to Bright Angel Trail.
+With physical training, well planned reading and researching, the right hiking gear and a full day, take on one of the best hikes in the Grand Canyon - North Kaibab Trail to Bright Angel Trail.

-If you are an avid hiker looking for an epic bucket list adventure, chances are you are leaning towards hiking the Grand Canyon from the south rim to north rim.
+If you are an avid hiker looking for an epic bucket list adventure, chances are you are leaning towards hiking the Grand Canyon from the South rim to North rim.

-Or maybe you want to hike the Grand Canyon rim to rim to rim!
+Or maybe you want to hike the Grand Canyon Rim to Rim to Rim!
 Say what?!

 We hiked it both directions and we can show you how.
 Grab your 52 page Grand Canyon Hiking Guide in eBook format now.

 NOTE!
-The most current version of our Grand Canyon Guide to download was updated March 2024.
+The most current version of our Grand Canyon Guide to download was updated February 2025.

 Grand Canyon Guide Update!